Eronmmer/erons.codes/content/posts/2019-03-08---JavaScript-call-appy-and-bind-methods.md

   - "OOP"
   - "JavaScript"
   - "Web Development"
-description: "In this article, I briefly discuss the bind, call and apply methods in JavaScript.
+description: "In this article, I briefly discuss the call, apply and bind methods in JavaScript.
-These methods are available to every function in JavaScript and are used to control what *this* in a function points to."
+These methods are available to every function in JavaScript and are used to control what the this keyword points to in a function."
 socialImage: "/media/42-line-bible.jpg"
 ---